AI-SoftwareArchitect/Quantum-Spider-Optimization-algorithm/README.md

 # Quantum-Spider-Optimization-algorithm
-I have inveted a optimization algorithm , and implemented with java.
+I have invented a optimization algorithm , and implemented with java.
 # Quantum Spider Optimization Algorithm (QSOA)

 >  A novel quantum-inspired, bio-quantum hybrid optimizer inspired by spider web behavior and qubit superposition.